 Also called Sword Lily and named for their sword-like leaves; a gladiolus is a small Roman sword.

-Plant corms 4–6" deep and 6" apart after the last spring frost.
+- Plant corms in full sun 5" deep and 8" apart after the last spring frost.

-Dig up the corms after the tops have died, discard the old one, clean the new one, dry, and store loose (no peat moss) in a cool dry place.
+- To overwinter, dig up the corms after the tops have died, discard the old one, clean the new one, dry, allow it to dry off, and store them in paper bags in a cool (35–45°) dark dry place.

 Tender Summer Bulbs